Partitionism: Ireland and Irishness

 When the island was partitioned in 1921, thousands of Irish Catholics and nationalists were left "stranded" in the "Protestant, Pro-British state" of Northern Ireland.
+The two leading anti partitionist politicians in Northern Ireland at that time (and after) were Cahir Healy and Joseph Devlin.
 Some nationalists have described partitionism as the belief that "Ireland" and "Irishness" are confined to the Republic of Ireland.
 For example, during a debate in the Dáil on 9 March 1999, Austin Currie denounced those in the Republic of Ireland who questioned the Irishness of "northern" Catholics:

 I am sorry to say it was not only in the North that our Irish identity was questioned.
 Some in this State questioned our Irishness and there are some who still do.
 Partitionism over the years of separation became a fact of life; sometimes in the most unexpected quarters, as I found through personal experience including an occasion in this House.

 Likewise, Austin Currie, writing in The Irish Times in 1997, described a "partitionist mentality" in the Republic of Ireland and stated that "those elements in this State who query the Irishness of Northern nationalists, who speak of their difference in almost racist terms, should seriously consider counselling".

 During the 1997 presidential election campaign, Fine Gael printed and circulated leaflets that stated: "The presidency is about the nation behind the state.
 About all the individual people who make up Irish society.
 It is the only public office elected by the direct vote of all the people of Ireland".
 The 23 October 1997 edition of An Phoblacht (the official newspaper of Sinn Féin) criticised those statements as "a perfect example of partitionist thinking" and argued that "the clear import of this statement is that people in the Six Counties are not Irish, that Ireland stops at the border and that Irish society is confined to the 26 Counties".

 Speaking in the Dáil on 13 April 2000, Sinn Féin's Caoimhghín Ó Caoláin said:

 In the republican political tradition, to which I belong, the State is often referred to as the 26 County State.
 This is a conscious response to the partitionist view, prevalent for so long and still sadly widespread, that Ireland stops at the Border.
 The Constitution says that the name of the State is Ireland, and Éire in the Irish language.
 Quite against the intentions of the framers of the Constitution, this has led to an identification of Ireland with only 26 of our 32 counties in the minds of many people.